 Wide Gamut and Color Possibilities

 As was previously stated, the range of a color gamut is determined by its placement on the X and Z axes.
 Until recently, those data points didn’t change too widely, regardless of the color standard in use.
-This was primarily due to the technological limitation present at the times of their creation.
+This was primarily due to the technological limitation present at the time of their creation.

 Today, with the presence of OLED technology, the limits on color gamut are no more, thus leading to the creation of wide color gamuts.
 Unlike their non-wide counterparts, which produces colors based on mixtures of others, wide gamuts are capable of producing pure, native colors.